 The demo is almost totally straight-up Metallica / Anthrax, albeit with a sense of humour that those bands never had.
 (Also, I hear Motorhead, but that comes through the Metallica influence.
 And there’s a death metal influence, I think.)
 Only two songs on the album suggest this is not your typical thrash metal band: “Hypocrites,” a sort of ska pop song that deviates back into metal, and “Evil Satan,” which is pretty much the only sign of what they would later become.
 It’s undeniable these guys were talented, but they sound pretty derivative here.

 And that’s weird, because I’m pretty sure a high school concert that used to be on YouTube was filmed prior to this demo.
 And that show is weirder.
 And that begs the question, why is this so derivative?
 I think it’s because Bungle were trying to sell themselves to thrash labels, hoping they would get a deal where they could then unleash their true craziness.
 At least I hope so.

 Oh yeah: The production quality is terrible.

 Domus: Piano Quartets by Gabriel Faure (8/10)

-Faure’s piano quartets are very pleasing and enjoyable.
+Faure’s first two piano quartets are very pleasing and enjoyable.
 I’m not sure whether they marked any kind of moment in Romantic music, but I don’t really care when I am listening to them.
 This is the kind of lighthearted “classical” music I can really get behind.
 Great stuff.